Optical fiber: History

-Initially, high-quality optical fibers could only be manufactured at 2 meters per second.
+Initially, high-quality optical fibers could only be manufactured at two meters per second.
 Chemical engineer Thomas Mensah joined Corning in 1983 and increased the speed of manufacture to over 50 meters per second, making optical fiber cables cheaper than traditional copper ones.
 These innovations ushered in the era of optical fiber telecommunication.
 The Italian research center CSELT worked with Corning to develop practical optical fiber cables, resulting in the first metropolitan fiber optic cable being deployed in Turin in 1977.
 CSELT also developed an early technique for splicing optical fibers, called Springroove.

 Attenuation in modern optical cables is far less than in electrical copper cables, leading to long-haul fiber connections with repeater distances of 70–150 km.
 Two teams, led by David N. Payne of the University of Southampton and Emmanuel Desurvire at Bell Labs, developed the erbium-doped fiber amplifier, which reduced the cost of long-distance fiber systems by reducing or eliminating optical-electrical-optical repeaters, in 1986 and 1987 respectively.

 The emerging field of photonic crystals led to the development in 1991 of photonic-crystal fiber, which guides light by diffraction from a periodic structure, rather than by total internal reflection.
 The first photonic crystal fibers became commercially available in 2000.
 Photonic crystal fibers can carry higher power than conventional fibers and their wavelength-dependent properties can be manipulated to improve performance.
+These fibers can have hollow cores.

 Uses

 Communication

 Optical fiber is used as a medium for telecommunication and computer networking because it is flexible and can be bundled as cables.
 It is especially advantageous for long-distance communications, because infrared light propagates through the fiber with much lower attenuation compared to electricity in electrical cables.
 This allows long distances to be spanned with few repeaters.

 10 or 40 Gbit/s is typical in deployed systems.

-Through the use of wavelength-division multiplexing (WDM), each fiber can carry many independent channels, each using a different wavelength of light.
+Using wavelength-division multiplexing (WDM) enables each fiber to carry many independent channels, each using a different wavelength of light.
 The net data rate (data rate without overhead bytes) per fiber is the per-channel data rate reduced by the forward error correction (FEC) overhead, multiplied by the number of channels (usually up to 80 in commercial dense WDM systems As of 2008).

 For short-distance applications, such as a network in an office building (see fiber to the office), fiber-optic cabling can save space in cable ducts.
 This is because a single fiber can carry much more data than electrical cables such as standard category 5 cable, which typically runs at 100 Mbit/s or 1 Gbit/s speeds.
 Fibers are often also used for short-distance connections between devices.
 For example, most high-definition televisions offer a digital audio optical connection.
 This allows the streaming of audio over light, using the S/PDIF protocol over an optical TOSLINK connection.

+Military

+Fiber optic drones have been used in the Russo-Ukrainian War since March 2024.
+This type of drones are immune to electromagnetic interference and are not affected by electronic warfare systems.